kaviarjs/docs/docs/package-apollo-security.md

           </a>
         </div>

-This bundle is to inject into the context the token read from the request and decoded via the SecurityBundle.
+This is used to detect the userId based on the authentication token and inject it inside the GraphQL's context.

-## Installation
+## Install

 ```bash
 npm i -S @kaviar/apollo-bundle @kaviar/apollo-security-bundle